prahaladbelavadi/codahale.com/_posts/2009-05-16-what-makes-jersey-interesting-injection-providers.md

 }
 {% endhighlight %}

-That's goddamn horrible -- we'll have to test that logic all over the place, lest we end up throwing an `IndexOutOfBoundsException` because someone's HTTP client has funny ideas about valid locales are.
+That's goddamn horrible--we'll have to test that logic all over the place, lest we end up throwing an `IndexOutOfBoundsException` because someone's HTTP client has funny ideas about valid locales are.

 It would be nice to have the locale-selecting code in its own class, and to do that in the same way that our `HttpHeaders` instance was injected.

 I assume you have some kind of plan
 -----------------------------------